2015 – 2019

 On the 25th of April 2015, a 7.8 magnitude earthquake struck Nepal causing massive damage and the death of nearly ten thousand people.

-Thanks to its established network of contacts on the ground, Kam For Sud was able to act immediately in order to organize relief efforts during the emergency phase.
-These were concentrated in places where Kam For Sud was already active before the earthquake, i.e., where its inclusion in the local social fabric allowed for targeted, coordinated and effective action.
+Thanks to its established local network contacts, Kam For Sud was able to intervene immediately in order to organize the support during the relief phase.
+This was concentrated in places where Kam For Sud was already working before the earthquake, i.e., where its inclusion in the local communities allowed for targeted, coordinated and effective action.

 • water purification for epidemic prevention;